Trips and excursions within 3, 2 and 1 hours of travel from Australia’s capital cities.

 Besides the wine land’s wining and dining hype, jump in your car and meander the country roads – visiting galleries and photographing the coastline or countryside.

-Two hours: Drive north of Perth to see Australia’s only monastic town, known as the architectual jewel of Western Australia, NEW NORCIA.
+Drive north of Perth to see Australia’s only monastic town, known as the architectual jewel of Western Australia.
 This Spanish influenced settlement will provide a sense of Mediterranean style in the Australian bush.